FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

 Step 2: Open Your Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- If QGIS opens your most recent project, simply click on it in the **Recent Projects** list.
+- If QGIS opens the most recent project, simply click on it in the **Recent Projects** list.

 .. image:: ../img/shg/3/shg_hydro002.png